eilvelia/tdl/packages/prebuilt-tdlib/README.md

 on Linux.

-For the dependencies of TDLib (zlib and openssl), except on Windows, the `nixpkgs-unstable` package repository is used, and the versions of those dependencies reflect the state of `nixpkgs-unstable` at the time of building of `prebuilt-tdlib`.
+For the dependencies of TDLib (zlib and openssl), except on Windows, the latest stable nixpkgs package repository is used, and the versions of those dependencies reflect the state of nixpkgs at the time of building of `prebuilt-tdlib`.

 `prebuilt-tdlib` also includes TypeScript types for the appropriate TDLib